aws-samples/inspector2-enablement-with-cli/README.md

 ## 3. Usage
 The script runs locally using AWS CLI and works also on CloudShell.
-If you have designated an account different than the Management Organization Account as "Delegated Administrator" for Amazon Inspector2, you will need to :
+If you have designated an account different than the organization management account as "Delegated Administrator" for Amazon Inspector2, you will need to :
-1. run the script in the Management Organization Account : As per the security principle, only this account can designate another account as admin
+1. run the script in the organization management account : As per the security principle, only this account can designate another account as admin
 2. run the script (the same one) in the Delegated Administrator account to manage Amazon Inspector2 : enable/disable, configure auto-enable, associate/disassociate members...

-If you have designated the Management Organization account as the Delegated Admininistrator for Amazon Inspector2, then run all the steps solely in that account.
+If you have designated the organization management account as the Delegated Administrator for Amazon Inspector2, then run all the steps solely in that account.

 ### 3.1. script parameters
 1. If you run the script with no parameters you will see the list of options.